StrangeBeeCorp/docs/docs/thehive/installation/upgrade-from-5.x.md

 # Upgrade from TheHive 5.x

+> **Important:** Starting with version 5.4, our web framework has been upgraded to Play3/Pekko.
+Depending on your TheHive installation and configuration, certain updates may be required in your configuration files.
+Refer to the [configuration guide](../configuration/pekko.md) for details.

+---

 ## Important Considerations

 Before proceeding with the upgrade, please keep the following points in mind: